skillrary/AWS-Certified-SysOps-Administrator-Associate/Daily Lab Exercise for BapeiBatch1.md

       aws cloudwatch put-metric-data --metric-name memory-usage --dimensions Instance=i-0542ea1e32c310c93  --namespace "EC2-Mem" --value $USEDMEMORY

-5. Save the file and create a crontab entry using the following commnad crontab -e
+5. Save the file and create a crontab entry using the following command crontab -e
 6. Add the line below to crontab entry
        */1 * * * * /home/ec2-user/mem.sh
 7. Save it and test if the entry is intact in crontab crontab -l
-9. Exectue steps from github url to put some load or stress the system.
+9. Exectue steps from github url to put some load or stress on the system.
 Execute the following commands one after the other.

       sudo amazon-linux-extras install epel -y
       sudo yum install stress-ng -y